Wealthsimple Review 2023

 Wealthsimple has taken several measures to help protect clients’ accounts.
 Firstly, all financial information is encrypted and accounts can enable two-factor authentication (2FA) at sign-in.

-Additionally, the Canadian Investor Protection Fund keeps customers safe as the company is regulated by the Investment Industry Regulatory Organization of Canada (IIROC).
+Additionally, the Canadian Investor Protection Fund keeps customers safe as the company is regulated by the Canadian Investment Regulatory Organization (CIRO).

 Finally, while Wealthsimple manages your investments, the accounts are still kept in your name meaning if Wealthsimple were to default, you would still have ownership of your capital.